khadergous12-stack/Retail-Forecasting-System/README.md

 In retail businesses, incorrect demand prediction can lead to stock shortages or excess inventory.
 This project solves that problem by building a predictive system that forecasts future sales and converts those predictions into actionable inventory decisions such as safety stock, reorder point, and order quantity.

-The system also provides visual insights and generates structured reports to support business decision-making.
+The system provides both an interactive dashboard and API endpoints, making it suitable for real-world integration scenarios.

 ---